ComposableFi/composable/rfcs/0011-releases.md

 #### 3.1.1.
 Expected Typical Release Artifact List

 ```
-- Composable Node v2.5.3
+- Composable Node v5.4200
 -- Runtimes
---- dali-10253
+--- dali-4200
---- picasso-10253
+--- picasso-4200
---- composable-10253
+--- composable-4200
 -- FE
---- fe-v2.5-picasso-abcd
+--- fe-v5.4200-picasso-abcd
---- fe-v2.5-pablo-xyz
+--- fe-v5.4200-pablo-xyz
 -- ComposableJS
---- composablejs-v2.5-mnop
+--- composablejs-v5.4200-mnop
 -- Subsquid
---- subsquid-v2.5-111
+--- subsquid-v5.4200-111
 ```

 ### 3.2.
 Release Process

 Typical Composable releases involve multiple rounds of QA and external audits/testing that may cause multiple patch(rc) versions to be released based on feedback/issues.
 This means that a release branch may have a longer maintenance life cycle independent of the main branch where most of the bleeding edge development happens.
 In order to execute this expected workflow, following release process steps are proposed.

-As the work starts for a `major.minor` (eg: 2.5) release,
+As the work starts for a `vMajor` (eg: v5) release,

-1. Create a branch `release-v2.5`.
+1. Create a branch `release-v5`.
-2. in order to make/deploy (in staging) a release create a tag `release-v2.5.0` which should trigger a workflow.
+2. in order to make/deploy (in staging) a release create a tag `release-v5.4200` which should trigger a workflow.
 3. QA/Audit happens on these released tag.
-4. Any reported issues must be fixed on `main` and merged/cherry picked to the `release-v2.5` branch.
+4. Any reported issues must be fixed on `main` and merged/cherry picked to the `release-v5.4200` branch.
 Then a tag should be created for the next round and so on until "release-able" version is found.
 5. Node and runtimes are release together from the same tag while other components(eg: fe) must have their own tag/workflows to release.